• Home

 2026-2027 Curriculum & Classes

-Class placement is based on readiness and skill development rather than strictly by age or grade level.
-Our multi-age classes allow students to work at the level that best supports their growth while benefiting from peer modeling, collaboration, and individualized instruction.
+Students are placed based on readiness and skill level rather than strictly by age or grade.
+Multi-age classes allow students to work at the level that best supports their growth while benefiting from collaboration, peer modeling, and direct instruction.

-In mathematics, we use Rod & Staff, a well-known mastery-based curriculum that builds skills in a clear, sequential order.
-Students develop strong computational ability along with careful reasoning and problem-solving habits.
-Because concepts build on one another, students gain confidence as they move steadily through increasingly challenging material.
+We use Rod & Staff, a mastery-based program that builds skills in a clear, sequential order.
+Students develop strong computational fluency alongside careful reasoning and problem-solving.
+Each concept builds on the last, allowing students to progress with confidence.

-By following these structured programs, we ensure that students are not simply completing assignments but are progressing through a meaningful course of study designed to strengthen thinking, communication, and academic readiness for the years ahead.
+Students are not simply completing assignments—they are progressing through a coherent course of study designed to strengthen thinking, communication, and academic readiness.

 Faith-Based Curriculum with a Biblical Worldview